 Labour of Love 1 Thes.
 1:3 CLICK TITLE FOR AUDIO

 We hear an awful lot of talk about love these days but we don’t see so much of it.
 Talk is cheap.
-If you want the people you love to know that you love them then you need to start doing something about it, because real love is manifested by labour, not by talk.
-And if you don’t feel like doing something nice for them then you must reevaluate what you call love, because your definition doesn’t amount to much.
+If you want the people you love to know that you love them then you need to start doing something about it.
+You demonstrate real love by labour, not by talk.
+And if you don’t feel like doing something nice for them then you must reevaluate what you call love.
+Evidently, your definition doesn’t amount to much.

 When you love someone you:

-Never fail them – 1 Cor 13:8 – when you read the context of this verse you find that true Christian love has so many wonderful characteristics that if you and everyone else who calls himself a Christian had it there would be no more church splits, lawsuits between believers, divorces and broken friendships – but the truth is that most of what people call “love” they learned from the world or from their unreliable emotions – they didn’t get it from God – charity that comes from God is called the “bond of perfectness” in Col 3:14.
+Never fail them – 1 Cor 13:8.
+When you read the context of this verse you find that true Christian love has so many wonderful characteristics.
+If you and everyone else who calls himself a Christian had it there would be no more church splits.
+Lawsuits between believers, divorces and broken friendships wouldn’t be a problem.
+But the truth is that most of what people call “love” they learned from the world or from their unreliable emotions.
+They didn’t get it from God.
+Charity that comes from God is called the “bond of perfectness” in Col 3:14.

 Travail for them – Gal 4:19.
 It can be hard to love someone when they get away from God or find themselves in doctrinal error or when they get tripped up by sin or the devil.
 That’s why loving them through their fall is called the labour of love.
 It can be as painful as giving birth to a child.
 A fallen saint needs someone who won’t write them off while they are struggling to get back on track.
 Like an uncle said once, “When they are deep in trouble with sin, there is very little you can do for them.
 So, we wait until they fall and then we are there to catch them”.